 This recipe is so easy and much faster to make than you might think.
 I’ve also swapped all the processed and unhealthy stuff for cleaner and equally flavorful alternatives.

-Read on further for the easy recipe.
+Read on further for the easy recipe (no rolling pin required here, folks!).
 You’ll soon be perfecting a heavenly treat you’ll absolutely fall for.

 Why Are They Called Apple Cider Donuts?